 As with Raw Logit scores, an item with a score of 2.0 is higher (more important or more preferred) than an item with a score of 1.0.
 But, we cannot say that the item with a score of 2.0 is twice as preferred as an item with a score of 1.0.

 More Information about Running Logit Analysis

 Logit analysis is an iterative procedure to find the maximum likelihood solution for fitting a multinomial logit model to the data.
-A raw utility score is produced for each attribute level (where the last item is fixed at a utility of zero for identification of the model) which can be interpreted as an average utility value for the respondents analyzed.
+A raw utility score is produced for each item (where the last item is fixed at a utility of zero for identification of the model) which can be interpreted as an average utility value for the respondents analyzed.
 After logit converges on a solution, the output is displayed in the results window.

 For each iteration the Chi-Square (directly related to the log-likelihood) is reported, together with a value of "RLH."
 RLH is short for "root likelihood" and is an intuitive measure of how well the solution fits the data.
 The best possible value is 1.0, and the worst possible is the reciprocal of the number of choices available in the average task.
 For a study in which four items were shown in each MaxDiff set, the minimum possible value of RLH is .25.

 Iterations continue until the maximum number of iterations is reached (default 20), or the log-likelihood increases by too little (less than 1 in the 5th decimal place), or the gradient is too small (every element less than 1 in the fifth decimal place).

 The user also has the option of saving variances and covariances of the estimates (when you request a Full report).
 The square roots of the variances are equal to the standard errors.
 The default is not to display variances and covariances.

 The raw logit utility scores are estimated such that their antilog is proportional to choice likelihood.
 We'll demonstrate this property below.